 The Ledger Nano S remains safe from malware on other devices you connect to by way of cryptographically secure dual microchips; the Ledger Nano S is its own secure environment.

 One slight downside is the lack of passphrase support, but overall, the Ledger Nano S is a very secure hardware wallet.
+In fact, using a secure hardware wallet is one of the best ways to stop thieves from stealing your cryptocurrency.

 Keep Your Cryptocurrency Secure!